Great North Road, Zambia: Route

+The Great North Road of Zambia is the section of the T2 from the border with Tanzania at Nakonde to the Cairo Road/Great East Road junction in Lusaka, that is the Zambian section of the Tanzam Highway.
+The entire route is part of the Cairo–Cape Town Highway and the section between Lusaka and Kapiri Mposhi is part of the Beira–Lobito Highway.

 The Hell Run

 During the Rhodesian Bush War the border with Rhodesia was closed, disrupting the importation of goods and fuel to landlocked Zambia and the export of copper.
 The Great North Road was the only route by which goods and fuel could be imported, from the port of Dar es Salaam.
 Because of the bad condition of the road from Kapiri Mposhi to Tanzania and the many accidents that occurred the truck drivers called this stretch of the Great North Road "The Hell Run".
 Later, the Tazama Pipeline, commissioned in 1968, and the TAZARA Railway, opened in 1975, meant the use of the Great North Road for the transport of cargo destined for Zambia was much reduced.